ray-project/deltacat/README-development.md

 ### Makefile Targets
 We use `make` to automate common development tasks.
-If you feel that any recurring development routine is missing from the current set of Makefile targets, please create an issue to propose a new one!
+If you feel that any recurring development routine is missing from the current set of Makefile targets, please propose a new one!

 #### venv
 ```shell